excid3/noticed/UPGRADE.md

 ### Has Noticed Notifications

-`has_noticed_notifications` has been removed in favor of the `record` polymorphic relationship that can be directly queried with ActiveRecord.
-You can add the necessary json query to your model(s) to restore the json query if needed.
+`has_noticed_notifications` has been superceded with a `record` polymorphic relationship that can be directly associated and queried with ActiveRecord.

 We recommend backfilling the `record` association if your notification params has a primary related record and switching to a has_many association instead.